-A job as a CIC counselor is extraordinarily demanding and you should only consider applying for a position if you love working with children and staff in a close-family environment..
+A job as a CIC counselor is extraordinarily demanding and you should only consider applying for a position if you love working with children and staff in a close-family environment.
 Life at camp requires staff members to sacrifice their normal living habits and serve as role models to our campers.
 This job is not for everyone!
 Successful counselors are dynamic, energetic and patient people who thrive on being outdoors and recognize that children need support and encouragement to be responsible adults.
 It is our experience that counselors who love being outdoors and don’t mind being dirty, get the most out of their time at camp.

 Impact the Lives of Children

 A job as a CIC counselor is an opportunity to have a lasting positive impact on the lives of children.
-You will be asked to be a leader and role model for a group of young people twenty-four hours a day.
+You will be asked to be a leader and role model for a group of children twenty-four hours a day.
 Your campers will want you to play with them, tie their shoes and talk about life.
 They will want you to be their friend and confidant.
 You will also need to be mature enough to tell a camper “no”, repeatedly encourage them to clean up the cabin and coach them to being a better cabin mate.
-Most importantly you have to manage the temporary tension this creates between the two of you.
+Most importantly you have to manage the temporary tension these things create between the two of you.
 These are difficult things to do and they require a person who is flexible and patient.

 While role modeling for campers is the most important aspect of your job, being a counselor also provides an incredible opportunity to develop friendships with other staff.
-CIC is a very close knit community and there is something special about living and working with people who share your enthusiasm for working with children.
-Our returning counselors love orientation week where they have an opportunity to reunite with the friends they have been writing to all year.
-At the end of the summer you will be amazed at the friendships you have made.
+There is something special about living and working with people who share your enthusiasm for working with children.
+At the end of the summer you will be amazed at the friendships you have made with

 We look forward to receiving your application.
 Please make sure to read every aspect of our website and our camp, to understand what CIC is really about.